Choral: Object-Oriented Choreographic Programming: Testing

 \section{Testing}

-Testing implementations of choreographies is hard, since the distributed programs of all participants need to be integrated (integration testing).
+Testing implementations of choreographies is challenging since the distributed programs of all participants need to be integrated (integration testing).
 We introduce ChoralUnit, a testing tool that enables the writing of integration tests as simple unit tests for choreographic classes.

-\looseness=-1 Following standard practice in object-oriented languages and inspired by JUnit, tests in ChoralUnit are defined as methods marked with a \code{Test} annotation \citep{H04,GB06}.
-For example, we can define the following unit test for the \code{VitalsStreaming} class from \cref{sec:use_cases_hospital}. \begin{chorlisting}[breakable=true] public class VitalsStreamingTest@(#Device#, #Gatherer#) { @Test public static void test1(){ SymChannel@(#Device#, #Gatherer#)<Object> ch = TestUtils@(#Device#, #Gatherer#).newLocalChannel("VST_channel1"@[#Device#, #Gatherer#]); new VitalsStreaming@(#Device#, #Gatherer#)(ch, new FakeSensor@#Device#()) .gather(new PseudoChecker@#Gatherer#()); } } class PseudoChecker@#R# implements Consumer@#R#<Vitals> { public void accept(Vitals@#R# vitals) { Assert@#R#.assertTrue("bad pseudonymisation"@#R#, isPseudonymised(vitals)); } private static Boolean isPseudonymised(Vitals vitals) { /* ... */ } } class FakeSensor@#R# implements Sensor@#R# { /* ... */ } \end{chorlisting} The test method \code{test1} checks that data is pseudonymised correctly by \code{VitalsStreaming}.
-Test methods must be annotated with \code{@Test}, be \code{static}, have no parameters, and return no values.
+\paragraph{Writing tests} Following standard practice in object-oriented languages and inspired by JUnit, tests in ChoralUnit are defined as methods marked with a \annotation{@Test} annotation \citep{H04,GB06}.
+For example, we can define the following unit test for the \code{VitalsStreaming} class from \cref{sec:use_cases_hospital}. \begin{chorlisting}[breakable=true] public class VitalsStreamingTest@(#Device#,#Gatherer#) { $\annotation{@Test}$ public static void test1(){ SymChannel@(#Device#,#Gatherer#)<Object> ch = TestUtils@(#Device#,#Gatherer#).newLocalChannel("VST_channel1"@[#Device#,#Gatherer#]); new VitalsStreaming@(#Device#,#Gatherer#)(ch, new FakeSensor@#Device#()) .gather(new PseudoChecker@#Gatherer#()); } }